FOR SITE DEVELOMENT

 - A survey, if required

-- Hookup to utilities: phone, electric, cable, gas, and sewer and water (municipal or community systems)
+- Hookup to utilities: phone, electric, cable, gas, and sewer and water (municipal or community systems).
+Include both the cost to extend lines to your house and the “tap fee” to hook up.

 - Septic system design and installation (conventional or alternative, if required)